-Jump Down to Our Cuba Itineraries-

 At night, discover one of the many local cafes and bars with live music and dance the night away.
 Salsa, mamba, cha cha and other styles of music and dance can be found throughout the city and country.

-~We recommend 2 days or more for this tropical beach destination~
+~We recommend 2 days or more at this tropical beach~

 Only a few hours drive from Havana, Cuba’s most popular resort town has white sand beaches and turquoise waters to rival any other island in the Caribbean.
-For travellers wanting a few days of relaxation – this is a must visit destination.
+For travellers wanting a few days of relaxation – this tour is a must.

 Most of the resorts here are all inclusive and are designed to maximise your time on the beach and in the water.
 While the weather is nice all year long, it is best to avoid the tropical storm season from July to September.

 The small UNESCO listed city of Trinidad is the country’s best preserved colonial town with a unique mix of 1850’s architecture and classic cars that makes you feel as if you stepped back in time.
 The main Plaza Mayor square is colourful and many of the cities main attractions are nearby.
 One our favourite places is Casa de la Musica (House of Music).
 These can be found all over Cuba but this one in Trinidad is especially popular and there is live music every-night at 7pm.
 Dance, have a drink and soak up the culture.